StarCom Racing: Quin Houff (2020-2021)

 On November 25, 2019, crew chief Joe Williams announced that he had left the No. 00 team.
 StarCom Racing announced his replacement for 2020 was George Church.
 The next day, it was announced that Quin Houff would pilot the 00 full time in 2020 and 2021.

 StarCom had a disappointing 2020 campaign, earning just one top 15 finish the entire year, at Talladega.
 During the 2020 O'Reilly Auto Parts 500 at Texas, Houff made an ill-timed maneuver towards pit road, causing damage to the cars of Christopher Bell and Matt DiBenedetto before colliding with the outside wall.
 He was heavily criticized by DiBenedetto and Brad Keselowski for his actions.
-The team's average finish decreased from 29.3 in 2019, (with Cassill at the helm), to 31.3 in 2020, with rookie Houff.
+The team's average finish decreased from 29.3 in 2019, (with Cassill at the helm), to 31.3 in 2020 with rookie Houff.

 The team's run in 2021 fared worse, with just one top-20 finish at Talladega.
 The No. 00 finished the season 38th in points; three places lower than the previous season.
 The team closed its doors and sold its charter after NASCAR threatened to seize the charter.
-It would have been the first time that NASCAR exercised their Charter seizure policy.
+It would have been the first time that NASCAR exercised their charter seizure policy, where teams finishing in the bottom of the owner points standings for three seasons in a row could be required to sell their charter at NASCAR's discretion.
+The charter would then be sold to 23XI Racing for US$13.5 million.